How to Sync Tickets between Jira Service Management and Jira Cloud Automatically

 Fanny has told Unito to create a one-way flow from her ITSM project to the Escalation Queue in Jira.
 This one-way flow only determines how new issues are created.
 Those issues will still be kept in a real-time two-way sync once we launch.

-1. Select Add a new trigger and search the list for the label you created for issue escalation.
+1. Select Add a new rule and search the list for the label you created for issue escalation.
 In our case, we selected the “escalating” label.

 2. Select Confirm.